 The Thorn and the Blossom is a book-length novella in an accordion format.
 Here is how the publisher described it:

 One enchanting romance.
 Two lovers keeping secrets.
 And a uniquely crafted book that binds their stories forever.

 When Evelyn Morgan walked into the village bookstore, she didn’t know she would meet the love of her life.
 When Brendan Thorne handed her a medieval romance, he didn’t know it would change the course of his future.
 It was almost as if they were the cursed lovers in the old book itself . . .

-And here is a video of the reading I did from the book with my editor, Stephen Segal, at Boskone this year, as well as a video of the following Q&A.
+And here is a video of the reading I did from the book with my editor, Stephen Segal, as well as a video of the following Q&A.